shaikmoulali6622/ATM-Operations/README.md

 # ATM-Operations
-This is a basic calculator program.
-It performs addition, subtraction, multiplication, and division.
-The user enters two numbers and an operator.
-The program uses if, elif, else to choose the correct operation.
-It also handles wrong input and division by zero.
 ATM Operations using Python
 This is a simple ATM simulation program developed in Python.
 It allows users to check balance, deposit money, withdraw money, and exit safely.